Signs of Teen Driving Anxiety - and How to Help Them

 Joking aside, my goal is to help you and your teen be as relaxed and confident as possible when learning to drive.
 A relaxed and confident driver is a safe driver.
 That’s our number one goal.

-So what can you do if you have an anxious driver?
+So what can you do if you have an anxious driver or maybe even a teen who is afraid to drive?
 Before you even get behind the wheel, I recommend practicing some simple breathing exercises that can help reduce anxiety.
 These techniques will be your go-to when anxiety hits while on the road.

 Here are a few techniques, recommended by Healthline, to use when you’re feeling anxious: